Software Vendor Selection: How to Clearly Define Requirements to Software Vendors

 Last but not the least, sound partners would also be competent to roll out the software within the required deadline

 Trying to develop state-of-the-art logistics software using the internal IT team is a disaster in the making, for the roles and focus of a support team and a development team is markedly different.
-The best option is indeed to tie up with a software vendor who doubles up as a strategic partner, for whom the software development process is the core competence and the sole focus.
+The best option is indeed to tie up with a software development company who doubles up as a strategic partner,ho doubles up as a strategic partner, for whom the software development process is the core competence and the sole focus.
 The mantra to success is, however, selecting for a fit, or making sure the software vendor ticks the bill for all the aspects above.